lukagolf/wilds/README.md

 Once `run_expt.py` has finished running, your results will be stored in the specified `log_dir`, within a file named `log.txt`.
 The results will also be printed on the terminal, indicating successful completion.

-For clarification on command line arguments, run:
+These command-line arguments run the model using the same parameters reported in the larger WILDS project.
+For clarification on what the arguments mean, run:

 ```bash
 python examples/run_expt.py -h